Authors

 Most "best AI for fiction" roundups are written by people who tested each tool for 20 minutes.
 This is a different kind of answer.

-Most AI tool roundups are written by people who ran a few prompts, skimmed the output, and ranked by vibes.
+That's not a failure of the tool.
+That's the drift problem.
+It's solvable.
+But most guides don't get into it because they were written by people who ran a few prompts, skimmed the output, and ranked by vibes.
 They're comparing tools they haven't used for anything serious.
-That's not useful if you're working on a 90,000-word novel and genuinely uncertain whether any of these tools will respect your voice.
+If you're working on a 90,000-word novel and genuinely uncertain whether any of these tools will respect your voice, that's not useful.

 The Short List (and Why)